Joint Region IV and VIII Spring Meeting 2015, April 26-29 – Chicago

 REGION IV AND VIII JOINT SPRING MEETING - REGISTRATION NOW OPEN!

-The preliminary program and conference registration links are now available!
+The preliminary program , program at a glance, and conference registration links are now available!
 If you cannot attend the full meeting, a one-day option is available.
 You won't want to miss the informative sessions or the fun networking opportunities!

 In addition to the conference, you also can register for full-day and half-day workshops, as well as the Stay An Extra Day Academic Research Institution Tour.